What We Are Not

 Students who are in a rush to get through their undergraduate years can be frustrated by the additional requirements they must complete to graduate from The Honors College.
 Some students plan to spend only three years as an undergraduate and many of these students arrive on campus with many AP credits or other credits that they plan to use to reduce the number of years they spend in college.
 They may see the honors requirements as impeding their ability to graduate from college in three years.

-- It is possible to graduate from The Honors College in three years, but careful planning is required.
+It is possible to graduate from The Honors College in three years, and about a dozen student do each year.
+However, careful planning is required.
 Graduating in three years requires that a student complete the senior thesis during his or her third year, which requires that a mentor be located and a topic chosen before the end of the student's second year.

 Students who find it frustrating to take an honors course that does not meet a General Education requirement or a requirement in their major or minor tend not to be happy in The Honors College.